domdavis/go-get-better/README.md

   * If a number is divisible by 3 output Fizz
   * If a number is divisible by 5 output Buzz
   * If a number is divisible by 3 and 5 output FizzBuzz
-  * Otherwise output the number
+  * Otherwise, output the number

 >Feel free to reuse your code from exercise 1.
 The goal is to get a working environment.